martonmiklos/translate2geda/README.md

 - Eagle is very flexible in how it defines "slots", and a relatively foolproof way of converting Eagle "gates" into geda "slots" eludes me for now.
 - LTSpice components have their position, value and refdes converted.
 - QUCS components have their position and refdes converted, but component values are only ported for resistors, inductors and capacitors.
 - BXL conversion uses Adaptive Huffman Decoding.
 This takes a lot of shuffling of nodes within trees.
-Plan to wander off and make some coffee while it decodes.
+You can still wander off and make some coffee while it decodes, but it is much much faster now thanks to better String handling suggested by https://github.com/wlbaker who identified the bottleneck and remedied it.
 - QUCS compatible symbols included in the symbols directory should have the correct geometry in the converted schematic, but pinouts need to be checked before proceeding to allocate footprints and generating a PCB layout, since QUCS is not very explicit about which physical pin goes where.

 Usage: